 - U-M Procurement Services' vendor for the Managed Copier Program will handle such sanitization prior to reuse or disposal for equipment leased by units.

-- Units that own their equipment must first determine whether the device retains digital copies on its hard drive, then select one of the following options based on risk level or request that U-M Property Disposition handle the sanitization of this equipment when no longer needed by the unit.
+- Units that own their equipment must first determine whether the device retains digital copies on its hard drive.
+If so, units should determine if vendor-provided tools offer adequate sanitization to meet this Standard.
+Otherwise, units should request that U-M Property Disposition handle the sanitization of the equipment.

 In accordance with provisions of Software Procurement and Licensing Compliance (SPG 601.03-3), units and individuals should appropriately reuse, transfer, return, remove, or delete licensed software in compliance with licensing agreements before transferring or disposing of any storage media to ensure that no software is disposed of or transferred in violation of its license.
 Specifically, all non-transferable licensed software should be permanently deleted before any electronic device or media is disposed of or transferred within or external to U-M.

 Units and individuals are required to document and retain for a period of three years a record of storage media data removal or destruction for all media that stored Restricted, High, or Moderate data.

 - This requirement applies to destruction carried out at the unit or individual level, by U-M Property Disposition, or by a third-party vendor.